mlan/docker-kopano/README.md

 Adds an extra filter to the user search.
 Default `LDAP_USER_SEARCH_FILTER=`

-Hint: Use the `kopanoAccount` attribute in the filter to differentiate between non-kopano and kopano users.
+Hint: Use the `kopanoAccount` attribute in the filter to differentiate between non-Kopano and Kopano users.

+### Kopano LDAP attributes `LDAP_PROPMAP`

+The Kopano services needs to know which of the users LDAP attributes, like addresses, phone numbers and company information, to use.
+This information is defined in the `propmap` file, which is included in the Kopano installation files here `/usr/share/kopano/ldap.propmap.cfg`.
+When using `USER_PLUGIN=ldap` this LDAP `propmap` file is used by the Kopano services by setting `LDAP_PROPMAP=` to an empty string.
+Optionally you can use another file, for example`LDAP_PROPMAP=/etc/kopano/ldap.propmap.cfg`.
+If no file can be found there the installed one will be copied there.

 ## Enabling IMAP, POP3 and ICAL